Note: For 1995, there is no data for the "Looking for work" category.

 As shown in Figure 1, LTIM estimates suggest that since the early 1990s overall net migration to the UK has always been positive.
 In other words, the inflow of persons to the UK has been greater than the outflow.
 The headline net migration figures include people of all citizenships, including British citizens leaving the country or coming from abroad.

 During the 1990s, there was mostly a positive trend in net migration as these flows surged from minus 13,000 (i.e. net emigration) in 1992 to positive 163,000 in 1999.
 In the 2000s there was a significant increase in net migration that coincided with the 2004 EU enlargement and the opening of UK labour markets to workers from the so-called Accession 8 (A8) countries (Czech Republic, Estonia, Latvia, Lithuania, Hungary, Poland, Slovakia, and Slovenia), plus Malta and Cyprus.
-Migrants from the A8 countries have accounted for a significant portion of recent net migration.
-ONS figures suggest the share of recent net migration attributed to citizens of A8 countries is about 19% of total net migration since 2005; it is worth noting that this share is likely to be higher but the revised net figures do not include a breakdown by citizenship.
+Migrants from new EU member states have accounted for a significant portion of recent net migration.
+However, there has also been a significant increase in net migration from EU-15 countries such as Spain and Italy, from a post-recession low point of 18,000 in 2010 to 79,000 in 2015.

 British citizens are the only group characterised by continuous net-emigration since 1991 (i.e. negative net migration).
-In 2014 there were 56,000 more British citizens moving abroad than coming to live in the UK.
-Although this is slightly lower than the 2000-2012 average of 78,000 British citizens per year, it remains significantly lower compared to 2006, when the net emigration of British nationals peaked at 124,000.
+In 2015 there were 39,000 more British citizens moving abroad than coming to live in the UK.
+This is a substantial drop from 2011 when it stood at 70,000.
+Net emigration of British nationals peaked in 2006 at 124,000.